assurance

 5. (obsolete) Betrothal; affiance.

 6. (insurance) Insurance; a contract for the payment of a sum on occasion of a certain event, as loss or death.
-Recently, assurance has been used, in England, in relation to life contingencies, and insurance in relation to other contingencies.
+Assurance is used in relation to life contingencies, and insurance in relation to other contingencies.
 It is called temporary assurance, in the time within which the contingent event must happen is limited.

 7. (legal) Any written or other legal evidence of the conveyance of property; a conveyance; a deed.